Tara is a writer, artist, and musician living in Maryland.

 At about the same time I started writing stories, my parents enrolled me in piano lessons, as they did all my siblings, and I eventually grew to love the piano so much that when I played, it felt like an extension of my arms and fingers and heart (and still does).
 I don’t think I would have such a love for creative things if I hadn’t grown up in the family I did, and I am so grateful to enjoy these things with them.

 When I was fifteen, I decided to try my hand at writing a novel.
 I trudged through my first draft, three notebook pages a night at my desk while listening to the soundtrack of The Lion, the Witch, and the Wardrobe, and finished it several months later.
-Slowly and steadily, the Lord continued to grow my love for writing, art, and music, and I chose to study classical piano in college.
+Unfortunately, my protagonist spent most of her time crying, angry, or fainting, but six novels later, I’m happy to report my characters have found a little more variety in how they express emotion.

 I loved studying music and piano—the private instruction, accompanying, and performances—and during this time, I also started songwriting.
 Since I couldn’t very easily carry a piano home to the dorms each night, I bought an acoustic guitar and started learning bossa nova standards and writing sad songs (don’t ask).
 After graduating, a producer reached out in 2020, and we released my first single, “Weatherman.”
 I built a little closet studio and started recording and releasing my own music.